 Who is Worth More than $5M

 Somewhere between 1 and 19% of your colleagues are worth more than $5M depending on your specialty.
-I am actually disappointed in these number, but I have been year after year.
-There are some specialties that are lower than they should be, too, depending on income.
+I am disappointed in these numbers, but I have been year after year.
+Some specialties are lower than they should be, too, depending on income.

 Who is Worth Less than $500k?

-On the flip side, 20-50% of your colleges have made almost no progress on building a nest egg.
-This may be because they are young, but check out a few of your favorites and see the difference from the top and the bottom specialties.
+On the flip side, 20-50% of your colleges have made almost no progress in building a nest egg.
+This may be because they are young, but check out a few of your favorites and see the difference between the top and the bottom specialties.

 What Expenses Are Being Paid Off?